This post may contain affiliate links, please see our privacy policy for more information.

 Is there a recipe that immediately makes you think of the month of November?
 Pumpkin pie is certainly that recipe for me!
 I have been making pumpkin pie for many years now.
 It was one of the first recipes that I learned how to make from scratch, and it was in fact the second recipe that I ever shared on our blog back in 2015!
 I love making pumpkin pie, and I feel that I will probably share a recipe for this old-fashioned American recipe every year.

-This timeless pumpkin pie is made with a homegrown roasted pumpkin from our garden, delicious autumnal spices like cinnamon, nutmeg, and ginger, eggs, milk, and brown sugar.
-It’s an American staple at the Thanksgiving table that cannot be skipped!
+This Classic Pumpkin Pie is made with a homegrown roasted pumpkin from our garden, delicious autumnal spices like cinnamon, nutmeg, and ginger, eggs, milk, and brown sugar.
+It’s a timeless American staple at the Thanksgiving or Christmas dinner table that cannot be skipped!

 where did pumpkin pie come from?

-Was pumpkin pie served at the first Thanksgiving.
-If you know anything about food history, you will know that the answer to this question is no. The early European settlers that were a part of the first Thanksgiving with the Indigenous Americans would have most likely made a pumpkin custard or pudding, if they ate any sort of dessert at all.
-This was made by mixing together a roasted pumpkin filling with sweetener and then baked inside of the pumpkin itself or earthenware dishes for many hours.
-It would have resembled the filling of the pumpkin pie we make today simply without the crust filling and the additional thickeners that give pumpkin pie its modern creamy texture.
+Was pumpkin pie served at the first Thanksgiving?
+If you know anything about food history, you may have already guessed that the answer to this question is no!
+The early European settlers that were a part of the first Thanksgiving with the Wampanoag Tribe would have most likely made a type of basic pumpkin custard or pudding, if they ate any sort of dessert at all.
+This was made by mixing together a roasted pumpkin filling with a sweetener and then baked inside of the pumpkin itself or earthenware dishes for many hours.
+It would have resembled the filling of the pumpkin pie we make today simply without the crust and the additional thickeners that give pumpkin pie its modern creamy texture.

-However, I have made pumpkin pie from the 1800s, and the filling ingredients are quite similar to what we make today!
+To compare how recipes evolved over the centuries, I have made a pumpkin pie recipe from the 1800s.
+The filling ingredients are quite similar to what we make today!
 You can read about my 1879 Bourbon Pumpkin Pie Recipe here.

 tips for roasting pumpkin: